bugthing/tug/DEPLOY_WITH_CHEF.md

     $ bundle exec knife solo cook tug-server

-If you introduced any more cookbooks from the super market you'll need to run
+If you introduced any more cookbooks from the supermarket you'll need to run

-    $ berks install
+    $ bundle exec berks install

 Write  a recipe
 ---------------